nightrome/cocostuff/README.md

 - 5 captions per image from COCO [2]

 ## Versions of COCO-Stuff
+- [COCO-Stuff 164K dataset](https://github.com/nightrome/cocostuff164k): The final version of COCO-Stuff, that is presented on this page.
+It includes all 164K images from COCO 2017 (train 118K, val 5K, test-dev 20K, test-challenge 20K).
+It covers 172 classes: 80 thing classes, 91 stuff classes and 1 class 'unlabeled'.
+This dataset will form the basis of all upcoming challenges.
+- [COCO 2017 Stuff Segmentation Challenge](http://cocodataset.org/#stuff-challenge2017): A semantic segmentation challenge on 55K images (train 40K, val 5K, test-dev 5K, test-challenge 5K) of COCO.
+To focus on stuff, we merged all 80 thing classes into a single class 'other'.
+The results of the challenge were released at the [Joint COCO and Places Recognition Workshop at ICCV 2017](https://places-coco2017.github.io/).
 - [COCO-Stuff 10K dataset](https://github.com/nightrome/cocostuff10k): Our first dataset, annotated by 10 in-house annotators at the University of Edinburgh.
 It includes 10K images from the training set of COCO.
-We provide a 9K/1K split to make results comparable.
+We provide a 9K/1K (train/val) split to make results comparable.
 The dataset includes 80 thing classes, 91 stuff classes and 1 class 'unlabeled'.
 This was initially presented as 91 thing classes, but is now changed to 80 thing classes, as 11 classes in COCO are missing or removed.
 This dataset is a subset of all later releases.
-- [COCO Stuff Segmentation Challenge 2017](http://cocodataset.org/#stuff-challenge2017): A semantic segmentation challenge on 55K images (train 40K, val 5K, test-dev 5K, test-challenge 5K) of COCO.
-To focus on stuff, we merged all 80 thing classes into a single class 'other'.
-The results of the challenge were released at the [Joint COCO and Places Recognition Workshop at ICCV 2017](https://places-coco2017.github.io/).
-- [COCO-Stuff 164K dataset](https://github.com/nightrome/cocostuff164k): The final version of COCO-Stuff, that is presented on this page.
-It includes all 164K images from COCO 2017 (train 118K, val 5K, test-dev 20K, test-challenge 20K).
-It covers 172 classes: 80 thing classes, 91 stuff classes and 1 class 'unlabeled'.
-This dataset will form the basis of all upcoming challenges.

 ## Downloads
 Filename | Description | Size